pcadic/pcadic/README.md

-## Hi there 👋
+## Hi there, I'm Philippe 👋

-Hello, I am Philippe and I use GitHub to create my portfolio to showcase my projects in Data Analysis.
+I use GitHub to create my portfolio to showcase my projects in Data Analysis.

 <!--
 **pcadic/pcadic** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.